All Episodes

 What's your question?

-Hey, JT, how are you doing?
+How are you doing?

-And I'm trying to teach those that uh haven't handled a weapon to also be aware and that it may be one of their final things to do is to pick up that weapon, and I don't want them to be afraid of it.
+And I'm trying to teach those that haven't handled a weapon to also be aware and that it may be one of their final things to do is to pick up that weapon.

-Uh we have several people who carry.
+We have several people who carry.

-I'm working with them, and I'm just wondering if there's anything else that I can do to uh get them more aware of their surroundings.
+I'm working with them, and I'm just wondering if there's anything else that I can do to get them more aware of their surroundings.

 Absolutely.

-You know, Russ, one of the things I'm limited on time here, one of the things that you can do is you can identify the critical areas where some an attacker could come from.
+One of the things that you can do is you can identify the critical areas where an attacker could come from.

-Um although it could be just inside the church and somebody stands up and does something.
+Although it could be just inside the church and somebody stands up and does something.

-The other so people need to realize this, a whole congregation needs to realize this.
+The whole congregation needs to realize this.

-They also your congregation needs to know how they should act.
+They also, your congregation needs to know how they should act.

 If somebody comes in there and they start shooting and they're able to get off rounds and then they start to reload or they hide, you know, it's time to fight or escape and evade.

-It's uh JTG10.
+It's JTG10.

-But I would recommend that building the awareness and then also practice because not just target practice, but actually shooting when you're under stress, and you can do that with Airsoft and actually um and actually have a good outcome.
+But I would recommend that, building the awareness and then also practice, because not just target practice, but actually shooting when you're under stress.

 Remember, awareness is the key in all of this.

-This John the Gillum will be right back for more on the Sean Hannity radio show, 800-941-7326-800-941 Sean.
+This is John the Gill, and we'll be right back for more on the Sean Hannity Radio Show, 800-941-7326-800-941.

-Go get my book, Sheep No More, The Art of Awareness and Attack Survival at Amazon.
+Sean, go get my book, Sheep No More, The Art of Awareness and Attack Survival at Amazon.

 We'll be right back.